All Episodes

 Therefore, those loans are worthless.

-These loans were forced on many of these banks by groups like Acorn by a couple of former presidents.
+These loans were forced on many of these banks by groups like Acorn, by a couple of former presidents.

-Fannie Mae and Freddie Mack entered some.
+Fannie Mae and Freddie Mac entered.

-Why don't we just say Fannie Mae needs $16 billion more to stay solvent?
+By the way, you say Fannie Mae needs $16 billion more to stay solvent?

 Have you seen that today?

-We've already given these clums, I forget what the number is, $85 or $25 billion, but we have given these Fannie Mae and Freddie Mac, and by the way, these Fannie Mae and Freddie Mac, this is a great lesson too.
+We've already given these clowns, I forget what the number is, 85 or 25 billion, but we have given these Fannie Mae and Freddie Mac.

 Fannie Mae and Freddie Mac are said to be private sector companies.